Financing Your Education - There is a Way

 We believe that money should not be a barrier to your pursuit of an excellent college education.
 There are many student financial aid resources out there, and we're here to help you take advantage of them.
-Eighty-one percent of our students receive some form of financial assistance.
-Our financial aid office is here to help you create a financial plan that works for you.
+Eighty-five percent of our students receive some form of financial assistance.
+Our Financial Aid Office is here to help you create a financial plan that works for you.

 Getting Started on a Financial Plan